cashewna/notes/src/pages/courses/genc3004/07-risk-management.md

     - The law varies from state to state.

 For two people dying at the same time, the older person is deemed to have died first.

+### What can't be covered in your will?
+Any assets owned jointly with someone else.
+> Title is automatically transferred to the surviving person.
+>
+> Most people purchase houses jointly with their spouse.
+>
+> ...so full ownership will automatically transfer to the spouse.

+Assets that you do not directly own
+> Super is owned by a trust on your behalf and so you cannot give instructions about it on your will.
+>
+> Instead, nominate 'beneficiaries' on your super application form.
+>
+> Any assets held in a family trust.
+>
+> Death benefits from life insurance policies.

 ## Health Insurance